pseudosavant/jailedEval/README.md

+﻿<!-- language: lang-js -->

-﻿# jailedEval
+# jailedEval
 by [Paul Ellis](http://pseudosavant.com)

+## What does jailedEval do?
-Allows you to safely run/eval javascript code without allowing access to the global context (window, document, etc).
+It allows you to safely run/eval javascript code without allowing access to the global context (window, document, etc).

+## But isn't eval bad?
+Yes, eval is bad.
+But it is mostly bad just because you shouldn't allow untrusted code to access any of your page's or user's data (e.g. the global context).
+This script allows you to eval code, but only with a restricted set of global properties.

+## What global properties are accessible?
+You can easily change the 'allowed' global properies in the `allowed` array.
+By default it only allows these properties:

+* RegExp
+* Math
+* Array
+* Object
+* JSON
+* Number
+* parseInt
+* parseFloat

-##Example usage
+## Example usage
 	ps.utils.jailedEval('var a = 2; a += 2; return a;'); // Returns 4`

 	ps.utils.jailedEval('return document;'); // Returns undefined`